 Enterprise Zone benefits

 The Basing View Enterprise Zone was created in early 2017 and covers around half of the business park, including the sites of the proposed Benchmark and Neon office schemes.
 Companies that expand their existing premises or are new arrivals to the Enterprise Zone before 31 March 2022 are eligible for a 100% business rate discount for five years, worth up to £275,000.
 In addition, businesses relocating to the EZ can also benefit from Research and Development collaborations with world class institutions and high quality business support provided by the Enterprise M3 LEP.
 Read more about the Basing View Enterprise Zone.

 Working closely with the Enterprise M3 Local Enterprise Partnership (LEP), the council and Muse have also established Basing View as a key site in the London and South Innovation Valley Enterprise Zone (EZ3), a multi-site cluster of enterprise zones across Surrey and Hampshire.

 Basingstoke has been named as among the top UK locations for investment in growing technology companies in the 2019 Tech Nation Report.
 Last year, the town was ranked as one of the top five UK locations for productivity in the digital tech sector and one of 16 tech towns with above average levels of digital employment in Tech Nation’s 2018 report.

 Find out more and get in touch

-To keep up to date on the latest news about Basing View, to be added to our mailing list and receive copies of our newsletters and other updates go to www.basingview.co.uk or follow us on twitter @basingview.
+To keep up to date on the latest news about Basing View or to be added to our mailing list and receive copies of e-newsletters and other updates go to www.basingview.co.uk or follow us on twitter @basingview.

 All businesses based at Basing View are invited to attend regular Occupiers’ Forum meetings, which provide updates on developments and a range of presentations on relevant business topics.
 To sign up for our next occupier forum visit the events page on the Basing View website.